RandomEats/RandomEats/README.md

 The following **required** functionality is completed:

-- [ ] Set up Yelp API and a filter view controller.
+- [ ] Set up Yelp API
-- [ ] User can save chosen restaurants in a list form and can view and share them.
+- [ ] Store preferences as local persistence data
+- [ ] Use current location
-- [ ] User will be able to set default preferences to use the app.
+- [ ] Filter data to get result

 The following **optional** features are implemented:

-- [ ] App opens to a search bar and a random button, if user doesn't type in within 5 seconds.
-Gives the user a random restaurant
+- [ ] User can login using Facebook
+- [ ] User can store favorite restaurants in a seperate VC
+- [ ] Implement Collection View
+- [ ] Implemet Gesture Navigation for app
-- [ ] Tab bar for saved restaurant lists and random menu
+- [ ] Implement tab Bar Navigation for results page

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Animate Launch Screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):